DannyBen/alf/README.md

 If you prefer to install manually, simply download the [alf](/alf) file, place it somewhere in your path, and make it executable.

+Note that alf requires bash 4.0 or higher (`brew install bash` for mac users).

 Using with GitHub-hosted configuration (recommended)
 --------------------------------------------------